ibm-watson-iot/iot-docs/monitoring/README.md

 ### Red Hat Grafana Operator v4.4.x

-It is recommended to to install andd configure the [Grafana Operator](https://operatorhub.io/operator/grafana-operator) v4 using the ansible mas_devops collection and the cluster_monitoring role.
+It is recommended to to install and configure the [Grafana Operator](https://operatorhub.io/operator/grafana-operator) v4 using the ansible mas_devops collection and the cluster_monitoring role.
 Details on this role are found here https://ibm-mas.github.io/ansible-devops/roles/cluster_monitoring/ and general details on this collection are here https://ibm-mas.github.io/ansible-devops/.

 The role will install the grafana operator and make sure it can scan all namespaces for the MAS provided dashboards.